CodyWallbridge/ProjectManagement/software-project-management-plan.md

 #### 3.5 Project Closeout

-To ensure that we can closeout the project we need:
+To ensure that we can close out the project, we will conduct the following:

 - Final Code Review: Conduct a thorough review of the final codebase to ensure it meets quality standards and follows coding conventions.
 - Testing and Quality Assurance: Perform final testing to verify the software's functionality and address any remaining bugs or issues.